Tricks to Fill a Large Planter

 - Do a little research to determine how much soil your plant needs, and therefore, how much of the pot you can fill with non-soil.

-- Layer Two will be your bottom layer.
+- Layer Three will be your bottom layer.
 It will have an assortment of the items listed below.

 - Once you determine how deep you need your soil to be in layer one, fill the bottom of the planter up to that point.
 For instance, If you have a 2-foot-deep pot and are planting tomatoes (which need about 12-18″), fill about 6-12″ inches of the bottom of the pot with filler items.

-- If you have space between your items, consider filling in the remaining space of layer one with old soil, bunched-up pantyhose, or packing peanuts (the kind that don’t dissolve).
-Alternately, you can lay a layer of landscape fabric or other permeable fabric over layer two to prevent the soil from layer one from settling into it.
-Don’t use plastic bags or sheeting as those won’t allow water to run through.
+- If you have space between your items, consider filling in the remaining space of layer one with old soil, bunched-up pantyhose, or packing peanuts (the kind that doesn’t dissolve).

 IMPORTANT!